 Play in the snow

 Rainy days in the city, especially during the winter, usually means that there is snow falling in the mountains.
+This is why it’s one of the best rainy day activities in Seattle.

 Whether you’re into snowshoeing (we recommend Gold Creek Pond or Skyline Lake), skiing (check out Stevens Pass or Snoqualmie), snowboarding, tubing, or just a good old fashioned snowball fight, next time there is a cold and rainy day in the city, head to the mountains and play in the snow instead!